Abando: Transport

 Abando is the location of the Bilbao-Abando railway station, the largest train station in Bilbao, with long-distance passenger trains operated by Renfe to Galicia, Madrid and Barcelona as well as intercity services to Miranda de Ebro.
 Bilbao-Abando is also the terminus station for the commuter-rail network Cercanías Bilbao with frequent services to Santurtzi, Muskiz and Urduña.
-This station is also connected to the Bilbao tram services and Metro Bilbao lines one and two.
-Also located in Abando is the Bilbao-Concordia station, operated by Renfe Feve, with local services to Balmaseda and Karrantza as well as intercity services to Santander and León.
+This station is also connected to the Bilbao tram services and Bilbao Metro Lines 1 and 2.
+Also located in Abando is the Bilbao-Concordia station, operated by Renfe, with local services to Balmaseda and Karrantza as well as intercity services to Santander and León.

-Metro Bilbao has three stations located in the district, which are Abando, Moyua and Indautxu, the three of which are served by line 1 and line 2.
+The Bilbao Metro has three stations located in the district, which are Abando, Eliptikoa and Indautxu, the three of which are served by Line 1 and Line 2.
 The tramway line operated by Euskotren Tranbia has seven stations in the district: Abando, Pío Baroja, Uribitarte, Guggenheim, Abandoibarra, Euskalduna and Sabino Arana.
-The district is served by numerous Bilbobus lines that connect Abando with other districts across the city, the main stops are located in Moyúa and in the Gran Vía by the Birbila Plaza.
-Also in Moyua and by the train station there are Bizkaibus stops that include direct services to Bilbao Airport and other municipalities across Biscay.
+The district is served by numerous Bilbobus lines that connect Abando with other districts across the city, the main stops are located in the Plaza Elíptica and in the Gran Vía by the Birbila Plaza.
+Also in the Plaza Elíptica and by the train station there are Bizkaibus stops that include direct services to Bilbao Airport and other municipalities across Biscay.

 The district has seven bridges crossing the estuary of Bilbao and the main streets are the Gran Vía de Don Diego López de Haro, which is considered the main avenue of the city.
-It crosses the district transversally connecting the Biribila Plaza, where it intersects with the Hurtado de Amézaga street to Errekalde; the Moyua Plaza, intersecting there with the Recalde Boulevard to the Abandoibarra area; and the Sagrado Corazón Plaza, crossing there with the Sabino Arana Avenue towards Basurto-Zorroza and the Euskalduna Bridge to Deusto.
+It crosses the district transversally connecting the Biribila Plaza, where it intersects with the Hurtado de Amézaga street to Errekalde; the Plaza Elíptica, intersecting there with the Recalde Boulevard to the Abandoibarra area; and the Sagrado Corazón Plaza, crossing there with the Sabino Arana Avenue towards Basurto-Zorroza and the Euskalduna Bridge to Deusto.
 Also relevant are the Abandoibarra Avenue by the estuary and the Urquijo Boulevard in the Indautxu area.